slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On money and wealth

+*'Some people are so poor, all they have is money.' -- Patrick Meagher*

 Being rich is being fulfilled, not counting money all day.
 Money is a tool. it can serve as a force multiplier to help you live the life of your dreams, enjoy wild adventures and create a lasting legacy.